 Languages and Formats

-The 2022 Prohibited List; the 2022 Summary of Modifications and Explanatory Notes; and the 2022 Monitoring Program are available for download on WADA’s website in English and French and Spanish.
+The 2022 Prohibited List; the 2022 Summary of Modifications and Explanatory Notes; and the 2022 Monitoring Program are available for download on WADA’s website in English and French and Spanish, along with other languages.

 Stakeholders wishing to translate the List into other languages are kindly asked to signal their interest to email@example.com.
 WADA will then provide the necessary files and, once the translation is finalized, will make the translated List available on the Agency’s website.

 The List’s mobile-friendly digital edition can be accessed here.